 Enzymes are a type of catalyst that helps in processing a bodily reaction.
-This means enzymes do not change in their form or function but instead helps to increase the rate of a particular reaction.
+This means enzymes do not change in their form or function but instead help to increase the rate of a particular reaction.
 Enzymes are produced in the Exocrine glands such as sweat and saliva.
 Trypsin, amylase, maltase are some of the other examples of enzymes.

 On the other hand, hormones are chemical messengers that trigger the reaction to occur.
 Hormones are varied in their form, and some of the prominent ones include steroids, amino acids, and even a few protein structures.
 Body hormones process the pituitary and thyroid glands from the endocrine glands.